Cameras and Lenses I Use for Architectural Photography

 CONS

-- Schneider lenses are no longer made so they can be very hard to find
+- Schneider lenses are no longer manufactured and difficult to find

-- Rodenstock lenses require software to fix lens distortion
+- Some Rodenstock lenses require software to fix lens distortion

 Lenses I Use for Architectural Photography